xyuancs/xyuancs.github.io/index.md

 ### Invited Talk

-- "SGX-enabled Network Middleboxes at Lightning Speed", Invited speaker at the [CSIRO Data61 Cyber Security Summer School 2020](https://research.csiro.au/csss/), Mar 2020
+- "SGX-enabled Network Middleboxes at Lightning Speed", Invited speaker at the CSIRO Data61 Cyber Security Summer School, Mar 2020
 - "Hardening Database Padding for Searchable Encryption", Keynote speaker at the 13th International Conference on Network and System Security NSS'19, Dec 2019
 - "Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution", at Imperial College London, Nov 2019